usnistgov/OSCAL/docs/content/learn/tutorials/component-definition/_index.md

 A component is represented in the [components](/reference/latest/component-definition/json-reference/#/component-definition/components) object array shown in line 4.
 Each component requires a unique identifier, which is provided using the `uuid` property.

-The `type` property is very useful in classifying components.
-Some common examples include interconnection, hardware, software, service, policy, process, procedure,  plan, guidance, and standard.
+The required `type` property categorizes the component by asset type.
+Some common examples include interconnection, hardware, software, service, policy, process/procedure, plan, guidance, standard, and validation.
 In our example, we’ll set the MongoDB component as the "*software*" type, since MongoDB is a software application.

-Next, the component needs to have title and description properties.
+Next, the component needs to have title and description properties that help to support human-readability of this information.

-The optional `responsible-roles` object can be used to reference one or more roles with responsibility for performing a function relative to the component.
-In this tutorial, will reference the supplier
+The optional `responsible-roles` property can be used to reference one or more roles with responsibility for performing a function relative to the component.
+In this tutorial, will reference the `provider` and map this role to the mongoDB party.

 {{% /tab %}}
 {{% tab %}}
 {{< highlight yaml "linenos=table" >}}
 ---

 component-definition:
-  ...
   components:
   - uuid: 91f646c5-b1b6-4786-9ec3-2305a044e217
     type: software
     title: MongoDB
     description: >-
-        MongoDB is a source-available cross-platform document-oriented database program.
+      MongoDB is a source-available, cross-platform document-oriented
+      database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
     purpose: Provides a NoSQL database service
     responsible-roles:
-        - role-id: supplier
+    - role-id: provider
       party-uuid: ef7c799a-c50e-49ab-83e0-515e989e6df1
-      protocols:
+    protocols: ~
-        - name: Transmission Control
-      control-implementations:
+    control-implementations: ~
-        - Implementation details...

 {{< /highlight >}}

 A component is represented in the [components](/reference/latest/component-definition/json-reference/#/component-definition/components) object array shown in line 4.
 Each component requires a unique identifier, which is provided using the `uuid` property.

-The `type` item is very useful in classifying components.
-Some common examples include interconnection, hardware, software, service, policy, process / procedure,  plan, guidance, and standard.
+The required `type` key categorizes the component by asset type.
+Some common examples include interconnection, hardware, software, service, policy, process/procedure, plan, guidance, standard, and validation.
 In our example, we’ll set the MongoDB component to a "*software*" type.

-Next, the component needs to have title and description.
+Next, the component needs to have title and description keys that help to support human-readability of this information.

-The optional `responsible-roles` item can be used to reference one or more roles with responsibility for performing a function relative to the component.
-In this tutorial, will reference the supplier.
+The optional `responsible-roles` key can be used to reference one or more roles with responsibility for performing a function relative to the component.
+In this tutorial, will reference the `provider` and map this role to the mongoDB party.
 {{% /tab %}}
 {{% /tabs %}}

-### Protocol
+### Defining Protocols Used in a Component

 Another optional but valuable sub-element of `<component>` is [`<protocol>`](/reference/latest/component-definition/xml-reference/#/component-definition/component/protocol).
-Generally, `<protocol>` elements are only applicable when dealing with a `<component>` of type *"service"*.
+Generally, `<protocol>` elements are applicable when dealing with a `<component>` of types *"service"*, but they can also be provided for component types *"software"*, *"hardware"*, or *"interconnection"*.
 In our example, we'll assume that installations of MongoDB will result in an installation of mongod (Mongo Daemon) which runs the MongoDB database as a process and uses the following protocols:

 | Port| Transport | Direction | Description |
 | ----- | --------- | --------- | ----------- |